All Episodes

 Well, we don't know.

-So there are people who think I wonder how many people are buying bogus insurance policies.
+So there are people who think, I wonder how many people are buying bogus insurance policies.

-Rush, how dare you laugh at people being taken advantage of?
+How dare you laugh at people being taken advantage of?

-Aw, yes, I admit it.
+Oh, yes, I admit it.

-I am laughing at it because it's an unintended consequence of the regime, and I just I you know they're practical jokers, except they're scamming people for money.
+I am laughing at it because it's an unintended consequence of the regime.

 I mean, I'm really not laughing, but I am.

-Uh I love practical jokers.
+I love practical jokers.

 I love this kind of entrepreneurism.